-Follow these steps to configure the SNMPv1&v2c:
+Follow these steps to configure the SNMP function:

-- 1) Check the box to enable SNMPv1&v2c. - 2) Configure the following parameters and click Save.
+- 1) Check the box to enable the SNMP function. - 2) Configure the following parameters and click Save.

 Contact Enter the textual identification of the contact person for this the device, for example, contact or e-mail address.
 Device Name Enter a name for the device.
 Location Enter the location of the device.
 For example, the name can be composed of the building, floor number, and room location.
-Get Community Specify the community string for getting the read-only access to the device's SNMP information.
-When a manager tries to access the SNMP agent, the community helps authenticate the manage and establish trust between the manager and the agent.
-The default value of get community is public.
+Get Community Specify the community that has read-only access to the device's SNMP information.
 Get Trusted Host Enter the IP address that can serve as Get Community to read the SNMP information of this device.
+Set Community Specify the community who has the read and write right of the device's SNMP information.
+Set Trusted Host Enter the IP address that can serve as Set Community to read and write the SNMP information of this device.